 This sort of identity investment in possessions is pushed onto us by advertising and it works well.
 People become attached to the companies that make their car or truck, their computers, their clothing, their appliances, etc. They spent months saving up for an item, spent a lot of mental energy choosing which item “represents” them best, therefore they begin identifying themselves as a “Ford guy,” or a “Mac user,” or whatever.

 This becomes part of your identity, no matter how small, that you portray to others in your life.
-And if you’ve learned anything from this blog, it should be that investing your identity in factors outside of yourself (sexual interactions, what people think of you, how much money you make, stuff you own) isn’t healthy and lowers one’s self-esteem.
+And if you’ve learned anything from this blog, it should be that investing your identity in factors outside of yourself (sexual interactions, what people think of you, how much money you make, stuff you own) isn’t healthy and lowers your self-esteem.

 Such is the curse of loss aversion.
 And such is the benefit of being attached to as few things as possible.